Derducken/CoDude/recipes.md

 **✍️ Fix Typos, Grammar, Syntax**: Act like my editor (or a smarter Grammarly) and fix my typos, grammatical, and syntax errors, while ensuring the text feels as if written by a native English speaker.
 Preserve structure, style, acronyms, and formatting.
 The text is:

+**✍️ Not Grammarly**: Act as a careful grammar and typo editor.
+Fix grammar, spelling, punctuation, and remove extra spaces (double or stray).
+Do NOT alter technical terms, acronyms, product/tool names (e.g., TestDisk, S.M.A.R.T.), code, commands, or formatting (Markdown, inline code, CLI syntax).
+Do not change sentence structure, tone, or writing style.
+Return the corrected text only.
+The text to check is:

+**✍️ Not Grammarly Plus**: Fix syntax and grammar errors, double or "stray" spaces, and improper capitalization (excluding acronyms).
+DON'T change ANY other aspect of the text.
+Preserve technical terms, markdown, HTML, and other markup.
+Provide both the edited version and a before/after comparison.
+The original text is:

-**✍️ Not Grammarly Plus**: Edit the text for grammar and readability as if reviewed by a writing assistant for a general audience of 15-year-olds.
+**✍️ Not Grammarly Hyper**: Edit the text for grammar and readability as if reviewed by a writing assistant for a general audience of 15-year-olds.
 Provide both the edited version and a before/after comparison.
 The original text is:

 **🧐 Expert Editor**: Review and correct grammatical errors in my content.
 Ensure clarity, correctness, and readability without altering structure or style: